 - Add soupy mixture to flax meal and stir until well combined - let sit for an hour or more.

 - Then spread mixture onto parchment paper or teflex sheets and score.

 - Then place on your dehydrator mesh tray and put into dehydrator.

 - Dehydrate at 145 degrees F for 1 hour and then lower to 110 degrees F.

 - Dehydrate for 6 hours and then flip (remove parchment paper or teflex sheet).

 - Continue dehydrating flax crackers until crispy.
 Store in an airtight container.

 There is no end to how many different types of crackers you could create.

 Try using different vegetables and fruits to create a different taste sensation every time.

-Also, adding spices and herbs will help to add more depth of flavor to your low carb crackers.
+Also, adding spices and herbs will help to add more depth of flavor to your flax seed recipes.